9999years/juliaplotter/readme.md

 ### `--fn zₙ₊₁, -f zₙ₊₁` (Default: `z^2 + c`)

 The Julia set's function for iteration.
+Enter `random` to generate a random complex rational function (P(z)/Q(z), where P and Q are complex polynomials of maximum degree 3 and 6, respectively).

 ### `-c constant` (Default: `0 + 0i`)